Knott's Berry Farm: Origin

-In 1968, for the first time, an admission price was required to get into the park, originally set at $1 for adults and 25¢ for children.
-The Calico Log Ride (the original name of the Timber Mountain Log Ride) opened in 1969.
 The park became a popular destination for conservative college students in the 1960s, especially as conservative organizations like the California Free Enterprise Association, the Libres Foundation, and the Americanism Educational League were based there.
+Its conservative appeal was so great that the final rally Barry Goldwater held prior to the 1964 Republican primary election in California, which boasted speakers including Goldwater himself and future president Ronald Reagan, was held at Knott's.
 According to Assistant Professor Caroline Rolland-Diamond of the Paris West University Nanterre La Défense:

+In the late 1960s, a 10 ft brick wall with barbed wire embedded into the top was constructed around "Ghost Town" and for the first time, in 1968, an admission price was required to get into that section of the park (ostensibly to keep out the "hippies" and local long-haired youth from freely "hanging out" in the park that were, on occasion, causing problems and degrading the Knott's "family" image).
+The entrance price originally being set at $1 for adults and 25¢ for children.
+Previous to this, entry was free and the cost was based on purchasing a ticket for each ride, using the A-E ticketing system similar to that of Disneyland.
+The Calico Log Ride (the original name of the Timber Mountain Log Ride) opened in 1969.
+Also during this period, an attempt to create a monorail system between Knott's and Disneyland was reportedly in the works for many years, however, project construction never began due to costs and legal issues obtaining needed property and gaining necessary right-of-way access.

-On April 12, 1974, Cordelia Knott died.
-Walter turned his attention toward political causes,Salts, Christiane Victoria, Cordelia Knott: Pioneering Business Woman, pp. 75–78, The Literature Connection Books, Buena Park, CA, 2009.
-Roaring Twenties rethemed Gypsy Camp in the 1970s with the addition of a nostalgic traditional amusement area, Wheeler Dealer Bumper Cars, and Knott's Bear-y Tales.
-Then with the northward expansion of a 1920s-era Knott's Airfield themed area featuring the Cloud 9 Dance Hall, Sky Cabin/Sky Jump and Motorcycle Chase steeplechase roller coaster above the electric guided rail Gasoline Alley car ride.
+When Cordelia Knott died on April 12, 1974, Walter turned his attention toward political causes.
+The Roaring Twenties rethemed Gypsy Camp in the 1970s with the addition of a nostalgic traditional amusement area, Wheeler Dealer Bumper Cars, and Knott's Bear-y Tales.
+Then with the northward expansion of a 1920s-era Knott's Airfield-themed area featuring the Cloud 9 Dance Hall, Sky Cabin/Sky Jump and Motorcycle Chase steeplechase roller coaster above the electric guided rail Gasoline Alley car ride.